Identifiers/spec/README.md

 # String Encoding

-Identifiers have two forms of string encoding--Data and Human.
+Identifiers have two forms of string encoding—Data and Human.
 These forms have different uses.

 ## Data Form